 Tip #1: Plan your route in advance

 Does not matter if you are traveling somewhere distant or not.
 Festive season usually comes with lots of traffic on the roads.
 Especially in the area of Mombasa and Diani where, both tourists and locals, are flocking in their numbers to the coast.
 Planning your route in advance may help you avoid traffic and get to your destination point safely.
+You can make use of route optimizations apps as well.
+Between Apple Maps vs Badger Mapping, both have very helpful features so it would be better to try it yourself.
 If you decide to take public transport, buying your ticket in advance will also allow you to save some money and time that would have been spent in last-minute queuing.

 Tip #2: Keep your money safe

 The festive season is a time when pickpockets are especially active.
 Make sure you keep all your money and valuables safe in a place where no one can access them easily.
 One effective practice is not to keep all your cash in one place, but rather have it hidden in various places.

 Tip #3: Get yourself a luggage with a lock